Are Vampires Real? The Truth Runs Deeper Than You Think

 Sexuality

-Vampires entice us because they offer a glimpse of unrepressed sexuality.
-They take what and who they want, penetrating and destroying innocence with their bite in a metaphor for sexual activity.
+Vampires entice us because they offer the thrill of unrepressed sexuality.
+They take what and who they want, penetrating and destroying innocence with their bite in an overt metaphor for sexual activity.

-It’s no coincidence that Bram Stoker’s Dracula rose to fame at the height of the Victorian period when culture celebrated sexual repression and purity (especially in women).
+It’s no coincidence that Bram Stoker’s Dracula rose to fame at the height of the Victorian period, a time when culture celebrated sexual repression and purity (especially in women).

 Modern vampires hold the same allure.
 Whether it’s Spike and Angel from Buffy the Vampire Slayer, the Salvatore brothers from The Vampire Diaries (TVD), Luis from Interview with a Vampire, or Eric from True Blood, vampires are hot.
 They burn with raw sexual energy, tempting the innocent to abandon their purity and embrace passion.